This minor update covers registering for the user research panel to help us improve the NHS App and connected services.

 - receive messages from NHS Digital relating to the NHS App and services available within it

-With NHS login high-level identity verification:
+With NHS login high-level identity verification, you can:

 - book and manage appointments at your GP practice

-- order repeat prescriptions and select or change your nominated pharmacy from which you get them
+- order repeat prescriptions, and select or change your nominated pharmacy from which you get them

 - view your GP medical record securely